Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Purchase a Mew Lv15 from the Game Center!_

-Both cards cost 2,000 chips each at the Prize Counter.
-Playing the 10-Head Flip game is the fastest way to earn a lot of chips quickly.
+* Both can be bought from the prize counter in the Game Center for 2,000 chips each.
+The Coin Flip Game is the fastest way to earn chips.

 ***